IanEscober/ianescober.github.io/_posts/2020-01-14-design-patterns-secrets-creational.md

 ## Singleton - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/Singleton)
 ### When
-- only one instance of class is needed and it must be globally known.
+- Only one instance of class is needed and it must be globally known.
-- the sole instance is extensible by subclassing and should not affect clients after.
+- The sole instance is extensible by subclassing and should not affect clients after.

 ### Effects
 - Controlled access to sole instance.